YinJC/uk-tex-faq/FAQ-rulethk.md

----
-layout: page
-title: The thickness of rules in LaTeX tables
+# The thickness of rules in LaTeX tables
----

 The rules in a LaTeX table are by default `0.4pt` thick;
 this is in fact a default built in at the lowest level, and applies to